Stress

 There are a number of things you can do to improve the balance between demands and recovery.
 Here are some suggestions:

-• Map what it looks like with activities that cost energy and activities that give you energy in your everyday life.
+- Map out your days What activities cost energy and which ones give you energy in your everyday life?
 Dare to question what really “must” and “should” be done, and plan for a change that brings more balance.

-• What is experienced as recovery is individual.
-If you have prioritised performance over calm and peaceful activities, it could be difficult to know what you like to do when you are not performing.
-You might have to experiment a little until you find something that suits you, but some suggestions are forest walks, physical exercise or watching your favourite series.
+- What is experienced as recovery is individual If you have prioritised performance over calm and peaceful activities, it could be difficult to know what you like to do when you are not performing.
+You might have to experiment a little until you find something that suits you, but some suggestions are forest walks, physical exercise or watching your favourite TV series.

-• Practice your acceptance of the discomfort that can arise from feeling inadequate or worried about not getting things done when you cut back on the demands.
+- Practice acceptance You may need to practice accepting what you cannot influence, especially the discomfort that can arise from feeling inadequate or worried about not having time for everything when you slow down and reduce demands.

 When to get professional help